History of architecture

 History of urban planning: doctrines, projects and urban policies

-The aim of this course is to explore the history of urban planning both thematically and chronologically, a term that we question and restore in a broader lexicon (urban art, planning, town planning, urban design, Städtebau, etc.).
+The aim of this course is to explore, both thematically and chronologically, the history of urban planning, a term that we will question and restore in a broader lexicon (urban art, planning, development, town planning, urban design, Städtebau, etc.).
 Since its emergence at the turn of the 20th century, urban planning has remained an unstable, unified field.
 In the face of successive urban crises and changing political contexts, architects have contributed to the definition of this field through their theoretical and project-based contributions.
 One of the challenges of this course is to take a critical look at these responses, in order to provide elements of analysis for current situations.

 Targeted skills

--Acquire knowledge specific to urban culture, integrating more complex issues.
+-Acquisition of knowledge specific to urban culture, integrating a growing complexity of issues.

--Ability to adopt the multidisciplinary approach inherent in urban project analysis.
+-Capacity to adopt a multi-disciplinary approach inherent in the analysis of urban projects.

--Ability to demonstrate a critical and synthesizing spirit that enhances the value of the training acquired, in written and oral expression and in the link with the introductory course in urban design.
+-Capacity to demonstrate a critical and synthesizing spirit that enhances the training acquired, in written and oral expression as well as in the link with the introductory course on urban projects.

 Content